B (New York City Subway service): 1980s

-Through B service on the Sixth Avenue Line resumed December 11, 1988, when the Manhattan Bridge's north side tracks reopened.
+Through B service on the Sixth Avenue Line to Coney Island via 4th Avenue and West End resumed December 11, 1988, when the Manhattan Bridge's north side tracks reopened.
 Due to increased demand for Sixth Avenue service along Central Park West, B trains were extended local to 168th Street on middays and evenings, partially replacing the discontinued K service.
 During late nights, the B continued to operate as the West End Shuttle from 36th Street to Coney Island.
-B service operated to 57th Street during weekends and N service was increased to replace B service to Ditmars Boulevard.
+B service operated to 57th Street during weekends and N service was increased to replace the discontinued yellow B service to Ditmars Boulevard.
 In May 1989, Sunday afternoon service was increased to run every 10 minutes instead of every 12 minutes.

 With the opening of the IND 63rd Street Line on October 29, 1989, B service was extended from 57th Street to 21st Street–Queensbridge on weekends.
-In addition, the span of through-service on weekends between Brooklyn and Manhattan was increased from 17 to 19 hours.
-The last Brooklyn-bound through train was the train leaving 57th Street at 1:12 a.m. as opposed to the one leaving at 12:11 a.m., and the last Manhattan-bound through-train was the train leaving Coney Island at 5:01 a.m.
-Saturdays or 5:21 a.m.
-Sundays, not the 5:42 a.m.
-Saturday train or the 6:21 a.m.
-Sunday train.
+In addition, the span of through service on weekends between Brooklyn and Manhattan was increased from 17 to 19 hours.
+The last Brooklyn-bound through train was the train leaving 57th Street at 1:12 a.m. as opposed to the one leaving at 12:11 a.m., and the first Manhattan-bound through trains were leaving Coney Island at 5:01 a.m.
+Saturdays and 5:21 a.m.
+Sundays, compared to 5:42 a.m.
+Saturday and 6:21 a.m.
+Sunday trains.
 Weekday service was also slightly modified, with Stillwell Avenue-bound trains running local along Fourth Avenue in Brooklyn until 8 a.m. instead of 7 a.m.

-On September 30, 1990, evening service was rerouted to 21st Street–Queensbridge to replace Q service with A service running local between 145th and 168th Streets in its place.
-B trains stopped operating between 47th–50th Streets–Rockefeller Center and 168th Street between 8:15 p.m. and 6:45 a.m., saving the NYCTA $1.35 million annually.
-Also on this date, because N service resumed running via the Manhattan Bridge, B trains began skipping DeKalb Avenue.